4D Printing: The Future of Manufacturing

 1. Aerospace Industry:

-Shape changing antennas: Nasa has developed a special metal fabric that can be used to shield space antennas or astronaut spacesuits.
+Shape-changing antennas: NASA has developed a special metal fabric that can be used to shield space antennas or astronaut spacesuits.
 Antennas made from this material can be articulated by providing a bit of thermal stimulation or the like.

 Programmable Carbon Fiber inlet components have been developed by Airbus Ltd. & MIT to cool the airplane engine by maintaining airflow automatically.